ryan-albelda/Ralbelda_CMU_12707_HW/README.md

 _Carnegie Mellon University – Spring 2025_
 _Special Topics in AI Engineering and Policy for Climate Mitigation and Resilience_

+This is the inaugural offering of the course, marking its first introduction.
+Prior to this homework series, no previous assignments had been developed, making these the pioneering exercises for the course.

 ---

 ### About This Homework Series